Mariyam Haleem

-Mariyam Haleem is a Maldivian actress.
+Mariyam Haleem (born 22 April 1962) is a Maldivian actress.

 Career

 1997–2010: Initial releases with small roles

 Haleem made her film debut in Abdulla Sujau-directed Laila (1997) starring opposite Ali Shameel and Aishath Shiranee as depressed mother whose daughter was snatched off from her at a very young age.
 The same year, Haleem starred in Mohamed Ali Manik's Maazee (2000) alongside Ismail Wajeeh, Jamsheedha Ahmed, Mariyam Nazima and Aminath Rasheedha which narrates the story of two best friends, a boy and a girl, who get separated at childhood and reunite as adults.
 Rasheedha played the role of Saeedha, the impecunious mother of Ahmed Imran, portrayed by Ismail Wajeeh, who plays hard to win his childhood friend.
-Also, she starred opposite Reeko Moosa Manik, Hassan Afeef, Niuma Mohamed and Mariyam Nazima in Easa Shareef-directed Emme Fahu Dhuvas (1997) which follows devious woman who sunders her best-friend's upcoming marriage by creating false accusation and staging misleading impressions.
+Also, she starred opposite Reeko Moosa Manik, Hassan Afeef, Niuma Mohamed and Mariyam Nazima in Easa Shareef-directed Emme Fahu Dhuvas (2000) which follows devious woman who sunders her best-friend's upcoming marriage by creating false accusation and staging misleading impressions.